 Carpet Specifications Explained

-pounds is usually what is used in most homes.
-The pad you select depends on what carpet you select.
+pounds is what is used in most homes.
+The pad you select depends on what type

 There are many different types of padding for various applications.

 My Old Tackless